 In the U.S. today, over 35% of adult Catholics are Hispanic, while over 50% of Catholics under the age of 18 are Hispanic.
 In many places around the country this “minority group” are the dominant presence in the Catholic Church, and there are large communities of Hispanic Catholics in every diocese in the U.S. Hispanic Catholics bring forth a richness in spirituality, tradition, practices, and opportunities for U.S. Catholicism in the 21st Century.
 Join us as we reflect on the pastoral needs of the Hispanic families and youth and the meaning of this treasure for your parish and community.
-The course is guided by the articles in the Spring 2016 issue of C21 Resources, which was edited by Dr. Hosffman Ospino.
+The course is guided by the articles in The Treasure of Hispanic Catholicism, the Spring 2016 issue of C21 Resources, which was edited by Dr. Hosffman Ospino.

 Week 1: The Hispanic Presence in American Catholicism Today

 Week 2: Opportunities for American Catholicism because of the Hispanic Presence

 All STM Online: Crossroads courses include these features: